pingcap/tidb/docs/design/2018-11-29-ast-to-sql-text.md

 }
 ```

-**There are other examples which include complete implementation and test:
+**There is other example which includes complete implementation and test:
 [parser#71](https://github.com/pingcap/parser/pull/71)**

 ### Note